DevSinghSachan/art/README.md

 bash examples/zero-shot-retriever-training/art-nq-t5-lm-adapted-11B.sh
 ```

-* The details for training on MS MARCO dataset are included in the branch `msmarco`.
-The code is not very clean but the default scripts should work fine.

 * Once training is completed, the retriever checkpoint can be saved from the model checkpoint (in ${CHECKPOINT_PATH}) as
 ```bash
 RETRIEVER_CHECKPOINT_PATH=${CHECKPOINT_PATH}"-tmp"
 python tools/save_art_retriever.py --load ${CHECKPOINT_PATH} --save ${RETRIEVER_CHECKPOINT_PATH} --submodel-name "retriever"
 ```

+* **MS MARCO**: The details for training on MS MARCO dataset are included in the branch `msmarco`.
+The code is not very clean but the default scripts should work fine.

 <a id="pre-trained-checkpoints"></a>
 # Pre-trained Checkpoints